atsushieno/managed-midi/docs/design/MidiPlayer.md

 Raw MIDI access separation makes it easy to test MIDI player functionality without any platform-specific hussle, especially with `MidiAccessManager.Empty` (NO-OP midi access implementation) and VirtualMidiPlayerTimeManager explained later.

+## Format 0

+When dealing with sequential MIDI messages, it is much easier if every MIDI events from all the tracks are unified in one sequence.
+Therefore MidiPlayer first converts the song to "Format 0" which has only one track.

 ## SMTPe vs. clock count

 MidiPlayer basically doesn't support SMTPe.
 It is primarily used for serializing MIDI device inputs in real time, not for structured music.